MohamedBarbary/movieApi/README.md

 This is a simple movie api with nodejs for applying CRUD operations.

 ## Features
-  * Create, Read, Update, and Delete (CRUD) operations for to-do items.
+  * Create, Read, Update, and Delete (CRUD) operations for movies items.

 ## Technology
   * NodeJs